-- (a) Engineering review and acceptance application form and deposit - (b) Design, construction, operation and maintenance documentation including drawings, specifications and calculations for the following: - (i) Earthworks and geotechnical requirements - (ii) Roading and site access including a design and access statement (see 3.2.6 of NZS4404:2010) and a road safety audit (see 3.2.7 of NZS4404:2010) - (iii) Stormwater (including overland flow paths and a catchment wide assessment if required by the Council) - (iv) Wastewater - (v) Water supply - (vi) Landscape - (vii) Network Utility Services - (c) A geo-professional's report on the suitability of the land for subdivision or development if required by the Council - (d) Other reports as considered necessary by QLDC in the circumstances of the proposed infrastructure in order to meet the requirements of this code - (e) An access and maintenance strategy shall be provided for all non-standard assets to be vested to QLDC.
+- (a) Engineering review and acceptance application form and deposit - (b) Design, construction, operation and maintenance documentation including drawings, specifications and calculations for the following: - (i) Earthworks and geotechnical requirements - (ii) Roading and site access including a design and access statement (see 3.2.6 of NZS4404:2010) and a road safety audit (see 3.2.7 of NZS4404:2010).
+Documentation shall demonstrate compliance with relevant resource consent conditions or explanations if deviations are proposed. - (iii) Stormwater (including overland flow paths and a catchment wide assessment if required by the Council) - (iv) Wastewater - (v) Water supply - (vi) Landscape - (vii) Network Utility Services - (viii) Lighting (including design parameters and isolux plot lines (provides the points of equal illuminance, in lux, from a specific stated mounting position.
+The diagram can be used to assess the distribution characteristics of the luminaire in addition to determining lighting levels) - (ix) Three Waters Facility Asset Identification Specifications (refer Appendix K) - (c) A geo-professional's report on the suitability of the land for subdivision or development if required by the Council - (d) Other reports as considered necessary by QLDC in the circumstances of the proposed infrastructure in order to meet the requirements of this code - (e) An access and maintenance strategy shall be provided for all non-standard assets to be vested to QLDC.
+Please refer to Council's Vesting of Roads and Reserves policy 2016 on Council's website.
 Unless otherwise agreed in writing with QLDC, or as required by relevant legislation, the strategy document shall be prepared on the basis that no specialist training or equipment shall be required to access the vested asset. - (f) A design certificate, for each design discipline, in the form of the certificate in schedule 1A of NZS 4404:2010.
 Each certificate shall include a schedule of documents to which it applies.
 The limit of damages shall be agreed with the Council.